ordina-jworks/ordina-jworks.github.io/_posts/2022-06-13-aws-rds-iam-authentication-spring-boot.md

 ## Introduction
 Database authentication in Spring Boot has traditionally always been very simple to implement and configure to your needs.
-Whether it is with a custom data source, or just using the `spring.datasource` properties, it was always pretty straight forward to get a working database connection.
+Whether it is with a custom data source, or just using the `spring.datasource` properties, it was always pretty straightforward to get a working database connection.
 Handling the sensitive data such as database passwords in different environments can be tricky, but nowadays, there are enough solutions to tackle this problem in a secure and discrete way.

-However, if you are deploying your application on the AWS cloud, you don't have to struggle passwords anymore or need a fancy tool, because you simply don't need a password.
+Fortunately, if you are deploying your application on the AWS cloud, you don't have to struggle passwords anymore or need a fancy tool, because you simply don't need a password.
 You are now able to establish a database connection by authenticating through IAM.
 Note that this feature only works for MariaDB, MySQL and PostgreSQL.